joelbettner/HamptonDemo/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Request a feature to be created for new functionality
 title: ''
-labels: ''
+labels: engineering request, new features
 assignees: ''

 ---